deepilla/gokismet/README.md

 }
 ```

-The project's [`.gitignore`](blob/master/.gitignore) file ensures that the config file is not accidentally committed to a public repo, exposing your private API key.
+The [gitignore](.gitignore) file ensures that the config file is not accidentally committed to a public repo, exposing your private API key.

 ## Licensing

 Gokismet is available under an [MIT License](http://choosealicense.com/licenses/mit/).
-See the [LICENSE file](blob/master/LICENSE) for details.
+See the [LICENSE](LICENSE) file for details.